ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

 The low-level API, as the module name implies, exposes the binary message-passing interface used by DataFed and is intended for more complex applications.
+A user guide to the low-level API currently does not exist but will be provided in the future.

 This is a brief user guide that illustrates the usage of the high-level ``CommandLib`` Python API.
 It is **not** meant to be an exhaustive tutorial on using ``CommandLib``.